ABOUT 40 YEARS AND COUNTING

 For some families,

-that's three generations of graduates!
+that's three generations

 When The College discontinued the Indian symbol an unintended consequence of at least equal importance was it also disenfranchised